ANL-CESAR/XSBench/README.md

   number stream is not reproducible and because the floating-point arithmatic is non-associative.
 Future versions will produce a deterministic integer checksum.

+#### Binary dump/read

+  If compiled in `BINARY_DUMP` mode \(see [Compilation](#compilation)\), XSBench writes a binary file containing a randomized data set of cross sections.
+This can be used in tandem with the binary read mode to skip generation of cross section data every time the program is run.

+  If compiled in `BINARY_READ` mode \(see [Compilation](#compilation)\), XSBench reads the binary file created by the binary dump mode as a (usually) much faster substitution for randomly generating XS data on-the-fly.
+This mode is particularly useful if running on simulators where walltime minimization is extremely critical for logistical reasons.

 ## References